aimms/how-to/Articles/689/689-nice-to-meet-you-pyaimms.rst

-Nice to meet you: PYAIMMS from the Python Bridge
+Nice to meet you: PYAIMMS from Python Bridge
 ================================================

 .. image:: images/pyaimmsviewbridge.png